The lass I love, oh, red's her cheek,

 So there's your touch o' Taffy!

-We are busy working to bring Patrick Reginald Chalmers's "The Lass I Love" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Patrick Reginald Chalmers's "The Lass I Love" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Lass I Love" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.